mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/fallback-offers/lookup.md

 **Response**

-A successful response returns the details of the placement including information about your container ID, instance ID and, unique fallback offer `@id`.
+A successful response returns the details of the fallback-offer including information your fallback-offer and unique fallback offer id.

 ```json
 {